 - Get the same flavor and effects as a professional smoker by taking non-treated wood chips, soaking them in water for 15 minutes, and applying them to the basin (charcoal grills only).
 If your camping grill comes with a smoker, this is where you would use the chips.

-- Keep your meats moist or keep the marinade on them by wrapping them entirely in tin foil.
-This also avoids your sugar-rich marinades and/or sauces from caramelizing when you don’t want them to.
+- Keep your meats moist or keep the marinade on them by wrapping them entirely in tinfoil while cooking.
+This also keeps any sugar-rich marinades and/or sauces from caramelizing if you don’t want them to.
 Direct flame contact will practically candy your meats (if this is your intention, rock on).

-The number one way to go about keeping your catches fresh, or your from-home food nice and beautiful is by using a cooler.
-We’re past the days of salting meats and curing foods; use a cooler, and keep your food fresher for longer.
-Our top cooler for this particular task is able to keep your food and beverages cold for up to 72 hours - more than enough time to cook and enjoy your perishables out on the camping trail.
+A: The number one way to keep your food fresh is by using a cooler.
+We’re past the days of salting meats and curing foods, just use a cooler, and keep your food fresher for longer.
+Our top cooler for this particular task can keep your food and beverages cold for up to 72 hours - more than enough time to cook and enjoy your perishables out on the camping trail.

-Glad you asked.
-There’s five basic things that you should never be without.
-These give you the opportunity to be forever at-the-ready, so nothing sneaks up on you.
-Avoid all those, “Dammit!” moments by packing the following:
+A: Glad you asked.
+There are five basic things that you should never be without.
+These allow you to be at the ready, so nothing sneaks up on you.
+Avoid all those “Dammit!” moments by packing the following:

 Laying out the dishes in an orderly fashion?
-Take it buffet style and serve up the dishes as they come off the grill, allowing your mates to just grab and go.
-This folds up real small and pops up to provide a bunch of surface area.
-Comes with a nice carrying case to avoid damages.
+Take it buffet style and serve up the dishes as they come off the grill, allowing your mates to grab and go.
+This folds up really small and pops up to provide a bunch of surface area.
+It comes with a nice carrying case to avoid damages.

-Where are you going to stick the steak and burger buns?
-Right.
-Here.
-Coleman (who else?) makes this killer kit with cutlery and dishware that’s intended to be used outside.
+This killer kit includes cutlery and dishware that’s intended to be used outside.
 Super durable, super easy to clean, and ready to use whenever.

 Look, nobody wants to pack up a dirty grill, greasy utensils, and filthy plates when they’re leaving.
 This wash basin allows you to clear everything before you leave, so you return home the same way you left.